Georg Emil Libert: Biography

-He was a graduate of the Royal Academy in Copenhagen where he studied under Johan Ludwig Lund (1777– 1867).
+He was a graduate of the Royal Academy in Copenhagen where he studied under Johan Ludwig Lund (1777–1867).
 In 1845, he applied for travel support from the Academy, which was awarded to him in 1846 with renewed scholarship in 1847.
 He stayed abroad from 1857 to 1859, especially in Germany and Switzerland.

-He sought inspiration, especially from the Munich landscape sctyene.
+He sought inspiration, especially from the Munich landscape scene.